Planning & Data

 Survey of Older Minnesotans

-In 2005 the Minnesota Board on Aging conducted a statewide survey of persons aged 50 and over in Minnesota.
-The MBA conducts such a survey approximately every five years to monitor the changing needs, assets and expectations of older persons in the state and uses this information to improve the design and targeting of public programs for older persons and to help researchers and policy makers better understand Minnesota’s older population.
+In 2015, the Minnesota Board on Aging (MBA) conducted a statewide survey of persons age 50 and older in Minnesota.
+The MBA conducts this survey approximately every five to ten years to monitor the changing needs, assets, and expectations of older persons in the state and uses this information to improve the design and targeting of public programs for older persons and to help researchers and policy makers better understand Minnesota's older population.

 Transform 2010 Baby Boomer Data Report